Frauds and scams

 The Canadian ‘visa lottery’ scam

-In 2018, our firm received inquiries from individuals all over the globe, and particularly from Africa, about something called a new Canadian Visa Lottery Application.
+Every few years, our firm receives inquiries from individuals all over the globe, and particularly from Africa, about something called a new Canadian Visa Lottery Application.
 It purportedly allowed applicants a chance to come to Canada on a permanent resident visa.
 We reviewed the posts and links that people sent with Canadian Visa Lottery Application Form 2017/2018 and Canadian Visa Lottery Application Form 2018/2019.
 This is a scam.

 This Canadian Visa Lottery scam is a deliberate attempt to mislead people using the web.
 It is a fraudulent attempt to obtain your personal data, obviously with criminal intent.
 Beware of any posts and websites that tell you there is a chance to ‘win’ permanent residency in Canada through a lottery-type system.
 The Government of Canada has no such program or initiative.
 Any claim to the contrary is bogus, and constitutes fraud.